 In my environment I plan to intentionally support the development of the following skills to support social-emotional development:

 1.

 2.

 3.

 I will accomplish this by:

 1.

 2.

 3.

-Luill know my offerts are making an impact because

-I will know my efforts are making an impact because: 1.
+I will know my efforts are making an impact because:

 1.

 2.

 3.

 This is my commitment to the children in my care!